purescript/spago/README.md

     { simple-json =
           upstream.simple-json
        // { repo = "https://github.com/my-user/purescript-simple-json.git"
-          , version = "my-branch-with-the-fix"
+          , version = "701f3e44aafb1a6459281714858fadf2c4c2a977"
           }
     }
 ```

-**Note**: currently only "branches" and "tags" work as a `version`, and tags are
+**Note**: you can use a "branch", a "tag" or a "commit hash" as a `version`.
-recommended over branches (as for example if you push new commits to a branch,
+Generally it's recommended that you avoid using branches, because if you push new
-`spago` won't pick them up unless you delete the `.spago` folder).
+commits to a branch, `spago` won't pick them up unless you delete the `.spago` folder.
-Commit hashes are not supported yet, but hopefully will be at some point.

 ### Add a package to the package set